 Banner

 Olly’s Future has developed Life-Saving Conversations to help you talk to someone you are worried about who might be thinking of suicide.
-So far, ten different scripted conversations have been recorded to create an audio resource bank for training, education and discussion purposes.
+So far, different scripted conversations have been recorded to create an audio resource bank for training, education and discussion purposes.

 Here is an example of a Life-Saving Conversation between a barman and a customer: